Nashville Revocable Trust Attorney

 A revocable trust is also called a living trust.
 You can name yourself or another trusted individual as the trustee in a revocable trust.
 If you name yourself as the trustee, you should name a trusted individual as the successor trustee, as they will be responsible for the administration and management of the trust after your death.
 The trust holds assets from your estate and names beneficiaries for those assets.
 When you are the trustee, you have complete control over the assets.

 Because it is a revocable trust, you have control over whatever modifications you wish to make to the trust, including assets, beneficiaries, and successor trustees.
 You can also revoke the trust at any time.
 A revocable trust does not avoid estate taxes if they apply, nor does it protect assets from creditor claims.
 However, it does keep the estate out of probate.
 The expenses of probate can significantly affect the value of an estate and limit the benefits your heirs receive.
+If any trust disputes arise regarding the terms or administration of the trust, Shanone Emmack can provide expert legal support to resolve these issues efficiently.

 Once you pass, the revocable trust becomes irrevocable.
 The trustee is responsible for the administration of the trust, including settling debts of the estate and distributing it according to the terms of the trust.